eagles-project/haero/README.md

 model is built and tested:

 * NERSC Cori
-* Compy and Constance at PNNL
+* Compy, Constance, Deception at PNNL

 ## Required Software